 The Energy Center's reports can also be exported to Word or can be emailed.

 Exporting billing data: Utility Manager also lets users export the raw billing data in the system as well.
 The program offers several pre-defined formats, allows user-defined formats, and allows users to select the account(s) included, the date range included, and other settings as well.

 Exporting Accounts Payable data: With the optional "AP Link" feature, Utility Manager can also be custom-programmed to output billing data in the precise format required by a customer's Accounts Payable system.

 Paying Utility Bills

 When utility bills are received by an organization, it's often the case that someone in the facilities or energy management area enters them into a spreadsheet or some other tool to evaluate the energy performance of the facilties and someone else from the accounts payable area enters the information from the exact same bills into the accounts payable system.
-With Utility Manager's optional "AP Link" feature, the need for duplicate data entry can be eliminated.
+With Utility Manager's or Energy Center's optional "AP Link" feature, the need for duplicate data entry can be eliminated.

 Utility Manager and Energy Center both store accounting codes along with all the utility billing data.
 The custom-programmed AP Link allows both programs to export out both the billing data and the appropriate accounting codes in the format required by your AP system.
 We've worked with Oracle, PeopleSoft, IFAS, EDEN, SAP, YARDI, JD Edwards, and many other AP systems.

 Having Utility Manager or Energy Center feed your AP system doesn't mean that you lose any control over how you process bills; it means you won't have to manually enter those bills into the AP system.

 © Utility Management Services